Overview

 How should I prepare for the test?

-- Make sure that you have clean, freshly washed hair free from any styling products.
-If you have long hair, do not braid, tie or pin it up.
+- Make sure your hair is clean, freshly washed, and free from any styling products.
+If you have long hair, do not braid, tie, or pin it up.

-- You may eat regular meals, but avoid drinks that contain caffeine for at least four hours before the test.
+- You may eat regular meals, but avoid drinks that contain caffeine for at least 4 hours before the test.

 - Do not nap before the test.